HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

   )
 }}

-There is a slight decline in images with no alt text, it is 15%, down 3% from the 2022 values.
+There is a slight decline in images with no alt text currently at 15%, down 3% from the 2022 values.
 We discovered that 30% of alt text attributes on both desktop and mobile sites are empty, up from 27% in 2022.
 An empty `alt` attribute should be used only for images that are purely decorative and do not need to be described by screen readers or other assistive technologies.
 Most images contribute to the page content, so they should generally <a hreflang="en" href="https://www.craigabbott.co.uk/blog/how-to-write-good-alt-text-for-screen-readers/">include a meaningful description</a>.

-Unfortunately, 17% of `alt` attributes contain 10 or fewer characters, this is down a percent from 2022, These unusually brief descriptions suggest inadequate information to describe the image appropriately.
+Unfortunately, 17% of `alt` attributes contain 10 or fewer characters, this is down one percent from 2022.
+These unusually brief descriptions suggest inadequate information to describe the image appropriately.
 While some of these may be used to label links, which is acceptable, <a hreflang="en" href="https://adrianroselli.com/2024/05/my-approach-to-alt-text.html">many lack sufficient descriptive content</a>.

 There is certainly more that can be done to change these stats.
 Very few content tools support authors through better documentation and validation as suggested in <a hreflang="en" href="https://www.w3.org/TR/ATAG20/">Authoring Tools Accessibility Guidelines (ATAG) 2.0</a>.
-Increasingly people are looking at Artificial Intelligence to create the alt text, usually on the client side.
+Increasingly people are looking at Artificial Intelligence (AI) to create the alt text, usually on the client side.
 Brian Teeman wrote an interesting critique of the <a hreflang="en" href="https://magazine.joomla.org/all-issues/june-2024/ai-generated-alt-text">AI generation of Alt Text</a>.

 One promising approach is from Mike Feranda in Drupal who has incorporated AI into CKEditor with <a hreflang="en" href="https://www.drupal.org/project/aidmi">AIDmi</a>.
 By showing authors an example of what the alt-text could be, they may be more likely to edit it to have it reflect what they are trying to say.
 This approach could be applied to other editing tools.

 ### Audio and video

-The `<track>` element is used to provide timed text for `<audio>` and `<video>` elements, such as captions (sometimes referred to as subtitles) and descriptions.
+The `<track>` element is used to provide timed text for `<audio>` and `<video>` elements, such as captions and descriptions.
 This helps users with hearing loss or visual impairments understand the content.

 {{ figure_markup(
   caption="Sites with `<audio>` elements include a `<track>` element.",